Sam-Osian/PFD-toolkit/docs/extractor/caching.md

-# Caching and exporting configuration
+# Caching and resetting output

 `Extractor` caches every LLM response so repeated calls with the same configuration reuse previous results.